SmartInvoiceXYZ/smart-invoice/packages/website/docs-v3/misc/FAQ.md

 While differing network fees will change the considerations for a rational minimum invoice amount, invoices can be created with very small amounts and will work exactly the same.

-### How to sort invoices in your dashboard

-Once you’ve connected your wallet to Smart Invoice, you are “logged in”.
-Click the “Dashboard” link at the top of the page to view all of your invoices.

-In the top row you will see titles for each of the columns.
-Next to each title is a little icon with 2 triangles.
-Click the icon next to the title to sort that column in another direction.

 ### I don’t see a specific token listed, why?

-Smart Invoice currently supports WETH, WXDAI, WBTC, renBTC, USDT, USDC, USDP, RAI, RAID, HAUS, FRAX, sUSD, GNO, MANA, GRT, BAT, and ROBOT.

 If you don’t see a supported token listed in the drop down menu, you may be connected to the wrong Network.